I have a confession to make: For years, I was untruthful.

 When your behavior doesn’t align with your priorities, you feel unhappy.
 Angry.
 Stressed.
 Unfulfilled.

-When your priorities align with how you spend your time, you feel great.
+When your priorities align with how you spend your time, you feel great!
 Joyful.
+Satisfied.
 Present.
-Happy.

-So…why do people act inconsistently with their values?
+So…why do people act inconsistently with what they value?

 Why We Don’t Act With Our Priorities in Mind